 Don't Fall For The Venn

 You don’t need a Venn diagram or framework to experience ikigai.
 Ikigai doesn't have to be a skill to develop, a goal to achieve, an amount to earn, or something the word needs from you.
 Ikigai is more emotional than rational.
 You just need to listen to your feelings, for they will tell you what makes your life worth living.

-Ikigai Tribe is a small community of ikigai coaches; teachers, psychologists, business coaches, empowerment coaches, university professors and trainers who serve their personal community using the ikigai concept.
+Ikigai Tribe is a small community of 'ikigai coaches'; university professors, teachers, psychologists, business coaches, empowerment coaches, and trainers who serve their personal community using the ikigai concept.

 Instead of the ra-ra tactics of feeling good about making dramatic life decisions, setting near impossible goals and then announcing them to the world, as Ikigai coaches we approach life and our work with the Japanese spirit.